maxi-adan/maxi-web-components-angular-19/README.md

 ## 🚀 Overview

-**Maxi Web Components** is a comprehensive Angular components library designed to provide developers with a complete set of modern, accessible, and customizable UI components.
+**Maxi Angular Components** is a comprehensive Angular components library designed to provide developers with a complete set of modern, accessible, and customizable UI components.
 Built specifically for Angular applications, this library offers a consistent design system and seamless integration with Angular's ecosystem.

 ### Key Highlights